lldpd/lldpd/README.md

 ## Compatibility with older kernels

-If you have a kernel older than Linux 2.6.39, you need to compile lldpd with `--enable-oldies` to enable some compatibility functions: otherwise, lldpd will only rely on Netlink to receive bridge, bond and VLAN information.
+If you have a kernel older than Linux 4.0, you need to compile lldpd with `--enable-oldies` to enable some compatibility functions: otherwise, lldpd will only rely on Netlink to receive wireless, bridge, bond and VLAN information.

 For bonding, you need 2.6.24 (in previous version, PACKET_ORIGDEV affected only non multicast packets).
 See: